 Travelers who are putting a lot of value on the quality of their tripod.
 Admittedly, the Gitzo models do come with a little heftier price than other models, but You still get very good value for the money.

 The GT1542 is very light, thanks to the carbon fiber design, yet it can carry up to 7kg of gear.
-It can be folded nicely and is very compact, so if You are searching for a very safe place for Your expensive DSLR to put on, the Gitzo 1542 is made for the traveler that is a little more ambitious when it comes to his photography.Check The Price on Amazon
+It can be folded nicely and is very compact, so if You are searching for a very safe place for Your expensive DSLR to put on, the Gitzo 1542 is made for the traveler that is a little more ambitious when it comes to his photography.Check the current Price

 Video Review of the Gitzo GT1542T